ergoplatform/ergodocs/docs/dev/scs/sigma/sigma.md

 # Sigma Protocols

 ## Introduction

 Among the hundreds or even thousands of [zero-knowledge protocols](zkp.md), there is a sub-class of efficient and composable proof-of-knowledge protocols called **Sigma Protocols** (Σ-Protocols or *Generalized Schnorr Proofs*).

+Sigma protocols in Ergo allow you to combine AND, OR, and THRESHOLD (k-of-n).
+There are proofs of Schnorr and Diffie-Hellman tuple but more can be added via a soft fork.
+Native support for ring and threshold signatures, where from k-out-of-n signatures, it could not be concluded which k signers were real.

 Sigma protocols can be represented as digital signatures in a straightforward way, so we can effectively think of them as signatures in the context of blockchain.